Getting Iron for the Bullhorn God

 For terrorists, carnage and destruction is the goal.
 But they operate in the shadows.
 Unlike North Korea, they can’t say “See?
 We can reach out and touch you, Japan!”
-If a terrorist group were to announce that they had a nuke, they would be “direct actioned” within hours.
+If a terrorist group were to announce that they had a nuke, and where it was, they would be “direct actioned” within hours.

 Further, nuclear material breaks down after a while and must be maintained by specialists.
 You can’t, despite “Dr Emmett Brown’s” dire Back to the Future predictions, just pick up plutonium at your neighborhood convenience store.
 Where I’m going with this is, a nuke would be a hot potato a terrorist group can’t just sit on and gloat.
-As soon as they get a functional nuke, they will start working on how to deliver and use it.
+As soon as they get a functional nuke (or should I say, get a nuke functional, since the missing nukes are out there somewhere), they will start working on how to deliver and use it.

 Probably on us.